OmegaP1/OmegaCore/README.md

-# OmegaCore Website
+# OmegaCore AI Website

-A modern, responsive website for OmegaCore - an AI solutions provider with a focus on personal assistants and generative AI technologies.
+A modern, responsive website for OmegaCore AI - an AI solutions provider with a focus on personal assistants and generative AI technologies.

 ## Features